What is the Aggregation in MongoDB?

 Now with the background on what aggregation is and also classifying each of the ways how we are going to aggregate, let us discuss about each method and also see an example of how this can be achieved.
 Firstly we will set up some test data for our ready reference so that each method of aggregation when applied to it, we will be able to understand the results better.

 Providing the queries for the sake of practice and easy access:

 MongoDB has implemented or modeled its aggregation framework as data processing pipelines, the documents of a collection enter into a multi-stage pipeline system that transforms the documents and thus generates an aggregated result.
 The most common pipeline stages that provide filters operate on the documents like queries and modified such that the document transformation forms the output document.
 Pipeline operations do provide tools and options for grouping/sorting of documents by specified fields of a collection.
 Pipeline stages can be implemented to do interim calculations like average, sum or even concatenation of strings before passing to the next levels of pipeline.

-Pipelines provide very efficient ways of aggregation of data via the native operations as provided by MongoDB database server and is also the most preferred method for aggregating data on MongoDB.
+Pipelines provide very efficient ways of aggregation of data via the native operations as provided by the MongoDB database server and is also the most preferred method for aggregating data on MongoDB.
 Data aggregation can be performed on a shared collection as well.
 Aggregation pipelines can use indexes to better their performance during the interim stages, as accordingly.

 Let us check out a simple example of applying data aggregation via the aggregation pipelines:

 MongoDB provides ways and means to aggregate data using the map-reduce methods.
 The Map/Reduce method consists of two phases, the map phase that processes each of the documents of a collection and emits one or more objects for each input document and secondly the reduces phase that amalgamates the output received from the map phase.
 As an optional phase, there can be finalized stage which can make final modifications on the aggregation obtained from the first two phases, namely map and reduce phases.